kgersen/allegice/trunk/ICE/ReadMe.txt

   * minor changes in some labels
   * zoomable editing for all 'description' fields.

-NEW IN 3.42 (WORK IN PROGRESS - UNRELEASED)
+NEW IN 3.42 (WORK IN PROGRESS - UNRELEASED- WILL PROBABLY BE ICE 4.0)
   * ship loadout UI fixes
   * link button from station to drone (constructor)
   * 'shared IGC source' with Allegiance